Getting an Interview

-I applied through a recruiter and the process took 1 week - interviewed at Pepper Hamilton in April 2012.
+I applied through a recruiter.
+The process took a week.
+I interviewed at Pepper Hamilton (New York, NY) in April 2012.

-The process took a day - interviewed at Pepper Hamilton in September 2008.
+The process took 1 day.
+I interviewed at Pepper Hamilton (Philadelphia, PA) in September 2008.

-I applied through an employee referral and the process took 2 days - interviewed at Pepper Hamilton in March 2010.
+I applied through an employee referral.
+The process took 2 days.
+I interviewed at Pepper Hamilton in March 2010.

 Very friendly attorneys in general.
 I interviewed with several partners.
 A couple of partners asked me some fairly tough legal questions, but most of the interviewers seemed more interested in getting to know me as a person to see if I would fit in to the culture there.
 It's a plus if you express interest in working on projects outside of your practice area since I understand that associates from other practice areas often are asked to help with projects from the firm's busy health effects law practice.